0Nguyen0Cong0Tuan0/A-Simple-Text-Prediction/README.md

 - NumPy
 - Pandas

-## Example Output
-After training, given a seed text, the model may generate outputs like:

-**Input:** "Once upon a time, there was"

-**Generated Text:** "Once upon a time, there was a small village hidden in the deep forest..."

 ## Contributing
 Feel free to fork this repository and submit pull requests for improvements or additional features.